MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 `evaluate` `http_request` `(` *Uri* [, *RequestHeaders* [, *Options*]] `)`

-Based on this syntax, the *RequestHeaders* and *Options* are optional parameters of type [dynamic](scalar-data-types/dynamic.md).
+*RequestHeaders* and *Options* are optional parameters of type [dynamic](scalar-data-types/dynamic.md).
 To provide an argument for the *Options* parameter, you must also provide an argument for the *RequestHeaders* parameter.
-The following example shows how to provide an empty value for the first optional parameter, *RequestHeaders*, in order to be able to specify a real value for the second optional parameter, *Options*.
+The following example shows how to provide an empty value for the first optional parameter, *RequestHeaders*, in order to be able to specify a value for the second optional parameter, *Options*.

 `evaluate` `http_request` `("https://contoso.com/", dynamic({}), dynamic({ EmployeeName: Nicole }))`